Swati4star/Images-to-PDF/CONTRIBUTING.md

 Travis CI and Circle CI will run our test suite.
 We care about quality, so your PR won't be merged until all tests pass.

-### 8. Squash the changes after review is done
+### 8. Squash the changes after the review is done

 We want one commit to represent one feature fix.
-So, the commits need to be squashed before getting merge to master.
+So, the commits need to be squashed before getting merged to the master.
 You can check how to squash [here](https://github.com/todotxt/todo.txt-android/wiki/Squash-All-Commits-Related-to-a-Single-Issue-into-a-Single-Commit)

 ### Our Responsibilities